msteffan/pbj/01-front-end-fundamentals/javascript-loops-conditionals/readme.md

 ```
 The first part is the keyword `for`.
 Followed by 3 parts `;` separated in parentheses.
 - The first part instantiates the iteratee.
-Essentially gives you access to this value in your code block as i.
+Essentially it gives you access to this value in your code block as i.
 It starts at 0 in this case.
 - The second part is the comparison expression.
 That means this code will continue to execute until this expression evaluates to false.
 - The third and final part is how much the iteratee is incremented after each execution of the loop